isomerpages/moe-angsanapri/_student-development-programmes/CCE/Sexuality Education.md

 Note: MOE Sexuality Education page not found

-### Overview of Angsana Primary School’s Sexuality Education Programme for 2022
+### Overview of Angsana Primary School’s Sexuality Education Programme for 2023

 4.Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
-You may click [here](https://www.moe.gov.sg/education/programmes/social-and-emotional-learning/sexuality-education/scope-and-teaching-approach-of-sexuality-education-in-schools) for more information on the scope of Sexuality Education in the school curriculum.
+You may click [here](https://go.gov.sg/moe-sexuality-education-scope) for more information on the scope of Sexuality Education in the school curriculum.

-Note: Link above not found

 5.The subjects that incorporate topics on sexuality include:

-i.
+a.
 Science

-ii.
-Form Teacher Guidance Period (FTGP)

-iii.
+b.
 Character and Citizenship Education (CCE)

-<u><b>Sexuality Education:</b></u>
+<u><b>Sexuality Education Lessons:</b></u>
-	“Curious Minds (2nd Edition)” (Primary 5 & 6) Teaching & Learning resource package